Book of Remembrance

-After cremation, there are a number of options available to families who are unsure as to the final resting place of the cremated remains.
+After cremation, there are a number of options for families who are unsure about the final resting place for remains.

 At Park Wood Crematorium, the cremated remains can be strewn in the Gardens of Remembrance by our staff.
-We have seasonal locations for the strewing of cremated remains, which are recorded in our statutory records for the purpose of future reference.
-Alternatively, an appointment can be made for the family to attend while the cremated remains are strewn.
-There are no additional charges for this service, provided the cremation was undertaken at Park Wood.
+We have seasonal locations for the strewing of cremated remains.
+These are recorded in our statutory records for the purpose of future reference.
+An appointment can be made for the family to attend while the cremated remains are strewn.
+There are no more charges for this service, provided the cremation was undertaken at Park Wood.

 Burial of cremated remains

-Your funeral director will advise you on the options available if you wish to collect the cremated remains for a private disposal, or if you require more time to make a decision.
+Your funeral director will advise you on your options.
+You may wish to collect cremated remains for private disposal, or you may require more time to make a decision.

 Keeping your crematorium clean and safe

-People choose to remember their loved ones in different ways and this includes putting mementoes on gravesides.
+People choose to remember their loved ones in different ways, which includes putting mementoes on gravesides.
 However, in recent years this has increased and raised a number of concerns including:

-- items getting scattered over cemeteries by animals or wind, making them untidy and unsafe.
+- and items getting scattered over cemeteries by animals or wind, making them untidy and unsafe.

 We are working to ensure that we keep our spaces clean and tidy for everyone to visit their loved ones.

 Most of the memorials at Park Wood Crematorium come with a flower vase for floral tributes.
-Extra vases, ornaments, solar lights etc are not encouraged but if you choose to leave them please be aware that these may be removed without notice at any time.
-Any items found to be broken, decayed or not in keeping with the surroundings of Park Wood Crematorium will be removed.
-Park Wood Crematorium cannot accept liability for any damage or theft of additional items which are left.
+Extra vases, plastic ornaments, solar lights etc are not encouraged.
+If you choose to leave them, please be aware that they may be removed without notice at any time.
+No glass items are allowed.
+Any items found to be broken, decayed or not in keeping with the surroundings, will be removed.
+Park Wood Crematorium cannot accept liability for any damage or theft of additional items that are left.
 All items are left at your own risk.

-Memorial crosses for Remembrance Day will be allowed to stay until 2 weeks after the event.
+Memorial crosses for Remembrance Day will be allowed to stay until two weeks after the event.